danielwippermann/resol-vbus-logger.rs/README.md

 - Make sure that the `sqlite_statement` matches your `sqlite_fields` entries:
     - The amount of columns in the first set of parentheses must match the amount of `sqlite_field` entries
     - The amount of question marks in the second set of parentheses must match the amout of `sqlite_field` entries
+- Enable SQLite logging by setting `sqlite_tick_interval` to a value greater than 0
 - Save the `config.toml`
 - Open the SQLite file references in the `sqlite_filename` configuration value
 - Create a table that matches your `sqlite_statement`, e.g.